bcoles/kasld/docs/reproducibility.md

 over that bundle offline and checks every inferred range against the captured ground truth.
 It exits non-zero if any range excludes the truth.
 No root needed.

+It also lists which vantage sources the bundle carries — the collecting process's identity, its MAC label, the active LSM list, the group database, and the container markers.
+Those do not affect an inferred range, so a missing one is reported rather than failed; it is reported at all because its absence is silent in the analysis, where an unread source and an empty answer both present as "unknown".

 `--kallsyms` can only record the ground truth when kallsyms is readable (`kptr_restrict=0`, or root).
 Without it the bundle carries no truth and the checks report `N/A` rather than `PASS` — still not a failure, just nothing to